compasscode/site/README.md

-# program.house/site
+# Compass

-program.house is a fun and free online platform for learning web development and sharing with others.
+Compass is a fun and free online platform for learning web development and sharing with others.

 * Learn quickly with documentation and tutorials built directly into the editor
 * Share your creations with a community of other learners